waley-code/alx-higher_level_programming/0x06-python-classes/README.md

 ### 0-square.py

-    An empty class Square that defines a s
+    An empty class Square that defines a